Skip to main content (Press Enter).

 The Defense POW/MIA Accounting Agency (DPAA) plans to conduct four Joint Field Activities (JFAs) this fiscal year in Vietnam.
 Each JFA involves approximately 95 U.S. personnel plus their Vietnamese counterparts.
 Together, they work on investigations and excavations throughout the country for a period of approximately 30 days per JFA.

 Recovered remains believed to be those of Americans are transferred to DPAA’s laboratory in Hawaii for further analysis and identification by forensic anthropologists.

 JFA began October 26 and continued through December 11, 2018.
 Recovery teams worked sites in Dak Lak, Quang Binh, Quang Ninh, Quang Tri, Thua Thien-Hue, and Nghe An and Tay Ninh Provinces, Ho Chi Minh City and Hanoi.

-JFA is scheduled to begin February 16 and continue through April 2, 2019.
-Recovery teams plan to work sites in Quang Binh, Quang Nam, Thua Thien-Hue, Nghe An, and Quang Tri Provinces; investigative teams plan to work in various provinces and cities throughout the country.
+JFA began February 16 and continues through April 2, 2019.
+Recovery teams are excavating sites in Quang Binh, Quang Nam, Thua Thien-Hue, Nghe An, and Quang Tri Provinces; investigative teams are working in various provinces and cities throughout the country.